 “We won’t turn anybody away,” said Goodfellows President Mary Aho.

 Anyone who is not part of the DHS list can pick up an application for Goodfellows at the LINK.

 The group strives to make the holidays brighter and give that Christmas magic to many local families and seniors.

-Goodfellows annually receives a list from DHS in order to provide gifts and food vouchers for the families and seniors on the list.
+Goodfellows annually receives a list from DHS in order to provide gifts like those custom line female jackets, and food vouchers for the families and seniors on the list.
 The gift certificates for food can be used at Rahilly’s IGA or Mac’s SuperValu.